View Details Explore Now →

 Common incidents include ransomware attacks targeting research data, phishing campaigns aimed at patient information, and data breaches stemming from insider threats or third-party vulnerabilities.

-What are the key components of a data privacy insurance policy for biotech companies in the UK?
+What are the key components of a data privacy Insurance Policy for biotech companies in the UK?

 Key components include data breach response costs, cyber extortion coverage, business interruption coverage, liability coverage, and regulatory fines and penalties coverage.